sorry-app/devise_campaignable/README.md

 ### Automatic subscribe / unsubscribe

 Once configured this gem will ensure any users which are created by Devise will be automaticaly subscribed to your mailing list.
 They will also be unsubscribed when they are deleted.

+By default users are not required to 'double opt in' when added to your list.

 ### Manual subscribe / unsubscribe